 Eating Disorder Hope offers several resources for eating disorder prevention, treatment, and recovery as well as self-help tips and information for connecting to support groups.
 Having adequate help and support can serve as a crucial tool for eating disorder prevention.

-: Tampa FL PRWEB, April 19, 2007; LaRosa J. U.S. Weight Loss & Diet Control Market, Marketdata Enterprises.
+References:: Tampa FL PRWEB, April 19, 2007; LaRosa J. U.S. Weight Loss & Diet Control Market, Marketdata Enterprises.

 : American College Health Association, National College Health Assessment: Reference Group Data Report.
 2010, American College Health Association: Linthicum, MD.